Cancún Dental Implants

 Mini dental implants

-Mini dental implants, as the name suggests, are a smaller version of a conventional dental implant.
+As the name suggests, Mini dental implants are a smaller version of a conventional dental implant.
 These small dental implants are intended to stabilize a new prosthesis so that the patient does not experience the same level of recovery for a full.

-Mini dental implants are more often used as an alternative in minor surgery and can be an ample stand-in for other implants.
+Mini dental implants are often an alternative in minor surgery and can be an ample stand-in for other implants.

 All-on-4 dental implants

-All-on-four dental implants are an excellent option for people who have to replace several or all of their teeth.
-If this is your case, this technique offers a very good value for money and tends to be a far less invasive treatment as well.
+All-on-four dental implants are an excellent option for people who must replace several or all of their teeth.
+If this is your case, this technique offers exceptional value for money and tends to be a far less invasive treatment.

-All-on-four is a revolutionary dental implant placement system that allows us to place 4 dental implants with a complete dental arch on top of them, in a fixed way, without the need for bone grafts, in a single day and with a success rate higher than other procedures.
+All-on-four is a revolutionary dental implant placement system that allows us to place four dental implants with a complete dental arch on top of them fixedly, without the need for bone grafts, in a single day and with a higher success rate than other procedures.

-Think of it like a way to transform your mouth with the same functional results as traditional implants, but for a much cheaper, less painful, and quicker process.
-If you’d like to learn more about this process, you can read about the All-on-4 dental implant technique here.
+Think of it as a way to transform your mouth with the same functional results as traditional implants but for a much cheaper, less painful, and quicker process.
+If you’d like to learn more about this process, read about the All-on-4 dental implant technique here.

 Why Cancún?

-Dentistry in the United States has become prohibitively expensive for some patients, with bills that can reach tens of thousands of dollars.
-Even among Americans with health insurance, many are not covered for certain treatments, only basic treatments.
+Dentistry in the United States has become prohibitively expensive for some patients, with bills reaching tens of thousands of dollars.
+Even among Americans with health insurance, many are not covered for specific treatments, only essential treatments.

-That’s a big reason why a few years ago, there was a boom in dental clinics in Cancún.
-Now, thousands of Americans travel each year to get quality dental treatments done at a much lower price.
+That’s a big reason why, a few years ago, there was a boom in dental clinics in Cancún.
+Thousands of Americans travel yearly for quality dental treatments at a much lower price.

 Saving money through dental tourism in Cancún

-Dental tourism occurs when people choose to travel beyond their borders, in order to find dentists who offer high-quality dentistry at a more affordable cost.
-This is what is happening in Cancún because dentists in Cancún offer dental procedures for 50% to 80% less than Americans.
+Dental tourism occurs when people travel beyond their borders to find dentists who offer high-quality dentistry at a more affordable cost.
+This is happening in Cancún because dentists in Cancún offer dental procedures for 50% to 80% less than Americans.

 The Meza Dental Care opportunity!